 Processing Personal Data Under GDPR

-The General Data Processing Regulation (GDPR) is coming into effect in May this year.
+The General Data Protection Regulation (GDPR) is coming into effect in May this year.
 Despite it only being a few months away, many businesses still don’t know exactly what to do!
 There is a lot of confusion and ambiguity in the air concerning processing personal data.
 In a previous post, we talk about GDPR and give a general overview of what businesses will be required to do under the new regulation.

 Depending on what article you read, you may be led to believe you need to delete everything you have.
 The truth of the matter is that while GDPR refines and introduces a number of new regulations concerning personal data, businesses will still be able to hold and process data.

 In this post, we will be addressing some of the salient points of processing personal data under GDPR further.
 It is crucial that you both understand your responsibilities and are able to demonstrate your compliance to the relevant authorities.
 Keeping a record of the processes you use and the basis you have used to process the data is therefore essential for compliance.

 GDPR places specific regulations and rules on both data controllers and data processors.
 However, some are confused as to whether they are a controller or processor.
 There are key differences between them.
 Below we distinguish the two: